The weight of your cue

 Why maple?

 Maple is a particularly strong and resistant wood that is easy to machine.
-It can therefore be used to manufacture tapered shafts for French and American billiard cues.
+It can therefore be used to manufacture tapered arrows for French and American billiard cues.

 Historically, American billiard cues were made from maple, because it was (and still is) a widespread wood species in North America (Canada).
 This choice (accessibility of raw material) in the manufacture of billiard cues has been preserved and has spread to French billiards.